Dav5T/Group-3---California-Fire/README.md

 # Group 3 - California Wildfires
-Our goal is to find out what factors contribute to California Wildfire
+Our goal is to find out what factors contribute to California Wildfires over over a time period from 2018-2023, and investigate the distribution of those factors that were demonstrated to cause fires, directly or indirectly.
+We also investigated the severity of fires based on direct cause.

+### Factors Examined:

+**Indirect Causes**

+- Temparature
+- Draught
+- Insect Infestation

+**Direct Causes**
+- 19 causes documented in Calfire data, a mix of natural and human causes:
+  - Lightning
+  - Equipment Use
+  - Smoking
+  - Campfire
+  - Debris
+  - _Railroad**_
+  - Arson
+  - Playing with fire
+  - _Miscellaneous*_
+  - Vehicle
+  - Powerline
+  - Firefighter Training*
+  - _Non-Firefighter Training*_
+  - _Unknown / Unidentified*_
+  - Structure
+  - Aircraft**
+  - Escaped Prescribed Burn
+  - Illegal Alien Campfire

+_*Excluded, no instances during this time period_

+_**Combined_

 ## Description

+**Darvy:**
 ### Files and folders
 There should be a total of 3 folders under Darvy which contains other files and subfolders:
 <br>**1. data:**